GPA (Abbreviation of Geo-Processing Automation)

 Parameter Panel

-Used to set and adjust parameters of tool nodes.
+Used to set and adjust the parameters of tool nodes.

 Toolbox

-Stores all available data processing and analysis tools, including: data import, data export, data processing, spatial analysis, spatial statistics, online analysis, etc., and also supports adding Python custom tools.
+Stores all available data processing and analysis tools, including: data import, data export, data processing, spatial analysis, spatial statistics, online analysis, etc. It also supports adding Python custom tools.

 Modeling Canvas

-Used for dragging tools to build a visual interface for models.
-SuperMap iDesktopX 2025 has redesigned the canvas interaction experience, seamlessly integrating output ports into tool/variable nodes.
-This design significantly reduces the number of nodes, minimizes visual clutter, and makes the logic clearer.
+A visual interface for dragging tools to build models.
+SuperMap iDesktopX 2025 redesigned the canvas interaction experience, seamlessly integrating output ports into tool/variable nodes.
+This design significantly reduces the number of nodes, minimizing visual clutter and making the logic clearer.

-You can experience the new canvas style by checking the New GPA Canvas checkbox in the Experience function group under the Options group in the File tab.
+You can experience the new canvas style by checking the New GPA Canvas checkbox in the File tab -> Options group -> Experience function group.

 ![]() |